SriHarsha077/SriHarsha077/README.md

 - 📫 How to reach me **sriharsha3487@gmail.com**
 - Visit my [Portfolio](https://sriharsha077.github.io/Sri-Harsha-s-Portfolio/)

-- ⚡**Fun fact:** Did you know?
-The average person generates about 1.7MB of data every second!
-That’s enough data to fill an average novel every week.
-Just imagine the insights waiting to be discovered! 📊💡
+⚡**Fun fact**: Did you know?
+Data analysts play a crucial role in uncovering hidden patterns and trends in data.
+They often use tools like Python, R, and SQL to make sense of large datasets, turning raw numbers into valuable insights.
+Their work helps businesses make informed decisions and stay ahead of the competition! 📊💡
 <h3 align="left">Programming Languages:</h3>
 <p align="left">
 <!-- Python -->